-Colin Fyfe (Vice Chair)
+Colin Fyfe (Chair)

 I have been involved with Anxiety UK since 2002 as a volunteer clinical hypnotherapist/counsellor.
 I joined the committee in May 2004.
 I also work for Self Help Services, as a facilitator of an anger management/social skills group.
 I am on the national register of hypnotherapists and psychotherapists, and am also a member of the British Association of Counselling & Psychotherapy.